acode/cli/README.md

 $ lib init
 ```

-You'll be asked for an e-mail address to log in to the Standard Library registry.
+You'll be asked for an e-mail address to log in to the Autocode registry.
-If you don't yet have an account, you can create one by going to https://stdlib.com/.
+If you don't yet have an account, you can create one by going to https://autocode.com/.
 Note that you can skip account creation with `lib init --no-login`.
 You'll be unable to use the registry, but it's useful for creating workspaces
 when you don't have internet access.